A message from the Mayor...

-We've accomplished a great deal in three years.
+We've accomplished a great deal since 2010.

 I am proud of the top-notch Cumberland Police Department, that’s sweeping up criminals to make our city safer.
 We have a Safe Streets initiative that’s making no bones about it; we are targeting the top bad guys.